Dwashi2/swift-ArrayInsertPosition/README.md

-It's a simple app, only to study image array
+It's a simple app, only to study array, insert, remove, and function

 <!-- GETTING STARTED -->